RedisGrafana/grafana-plugin-stats/README.md

 ## Introduction

-This project collects plug-ins statistics from Grafana repository as [RedisTimeSeries](https://oss.redislabs.com/redistimeseries/) and visualizes collected data using [Redis plug-ins for Grafana](https://redisgrafana.github.io/).
+This project collects plugins statistics from Grafana repository as [RedisTimeSeries](https://oss.redislabs.com/redistimeseries/) and visualizes collected data using [Redis plugins for Grafana](https://redisgrafana.github.io/).

 ![Diagram](https://raw.githubusercontent.com/RedisGrafana/grafana-plugin-stats/master/images/redis-grafana-stats.png)

-Read the full story on Redis Labs blog [How to Use the New Redis Data Source for Grafana Plug-in](https://redislabs.com/blog/how-to-use-the-new-redis-data-source-for-grafana-plug-in/).
+Read the full story on Redis Labs blog [How to Use the New Redis Data Source for Grafana Plugin](https://redislabs.com/blog/how-to-use-the-new-redis-data-source-for-grafana-plug-in/).

 ## Requirements